-Tractor Supply: July 21 50 Put OI Account For Over 1% Of Shares
+Tractor Supply: July 21 $50 Put OI Account For Over 1% Of Shares

 The option market has seen some interesting trades.
 For example, the open interest in the July 21, 2017, $50 strike put is huge at 12,984 contracts.
 This represents 1,298,400 shares or a little more than 1% of the 128.6 million outstanding shares, as of April 29, 2017.
 By comparison, management and directors as a group own 510,031 shares.
 Total shares, option shares, and RSUs total 1,624,717 for management and directors as a group.
 Therefore, the open interest in the put options represents more than two times the number of shares owned directly by management and directors.

-The interesting part of the put position is that they will expire before earnings are scheduled to be released on July 26, 2017.
+The interesting part of the put position is that it will expire before earnings are scheduled to be released on July 26, 2017.
 If the options expired shortly after earnings were released, then it could be seen as a way to protect a holding from a negative earnings surprise.
-Given that the options expire before earnings are scheduled to be released it might suggest the put buyer[s] are expecting a negative pre-announcement or hedging/looking to exit a large holding.
+Given that the options expire before earnings are scheduled to be released, it might suggest the put buyers are expecting a negative pre-announcement or hedging/looking to exit a large holding.
 The put seller might be looking to earn the premium or purchase shares at a discount.
 The put option activity has mainly been in this one strike and expiration.

 Negative Sentiment

-It should be noted that on July 6th Telsey cut the price target to $62 from $83, and on July 11th BMO capital reduced the price target from $71 to $57.
-The sharp price reductions suggest than analysts have a less than robust outlook for Tractor Supply.
-Therefore, should Tractor Supply find a way to report good earnings or offer an encouraging outlook the shares could rally.
+It should be noted that on July 6th Telsey cut the price target to $62 from $83, and on July 11th BMO Capital reduced the price target from $71 to $57.
+The sharp price reductions suggest that analysts have a less than robust outlook for Tractor Supply.
+Therefore, should Tractor Supply find a way to report good earnings or offer an encouraging outlook, the shares could rally.

 Bottom line:

-The weakness in the share price is an opportunity for those that believe Tractor Supply can surprise to the upside and or feel that investor sentiment has reached a low.
+The weakness in the share price is an opportunity for those that believe Tractor Supply can surprise to the upside and/or feel that investor sentiment has reached a low.
 The drastic share price reductions mentioned above lead to the conclusion that the worst case might be priced into the current share price.
-However, the large put open interest that expires before earnings are released is puzzling and might warrant a go slow approach to adding shares or establishing a position.
+However, the large put open interest that expires before earnings are released is puzzling and might warrant a go-slow approach to adding shares or establishing a position.

 I am long shares and short put options, both are underwater.
 Clearly, I have been wrong or early.
 Time will tell which it is.